 The field of sport and performance psychology is concerned with the psychological factors that influence human performance.
 Simply put, sport and performance psychology is about improving the lives of others.
 It involves assessment and intervention strategies that enhance an individual's performance and personal growth.

 GSPP's program is unique and pioneering in many respects.
 There are four areas in which this program truly stands out from other educational opportunities in the field of sport and performance psychology: our applied focus, the curriculum, practicum opportunities, and the faculty.
 The program provides the necessary training for an individual to become a competent, proficient sport and performance psychologist with the completion of a psychology doctoral program.
 The MASPP will help those who coach and work with others do their job more effectively and experience more rewarding outcomes.
+(See student/alumni accomplishments to learn more about our community's recent contributions to the field.)

 Why Choose the Sport & Performance Psychology Program?